graphery/grapper-doc/src/guide/svg/animation.md

 # Animation

 Natively SVG animations can be achieved through various methods, each with its own approach and potential problems.
-We recommend using [Graphane Animation](../in-depth/animation/) functionality rather than using the native animations directly, although they will always be available for use.
+We recommend using [Grapper Animation](../in-depth/animation/) functionality rather than using the native animations directly, although they will always be available for use.